-- the site is a not a designated priority area; - proposed densities are a significant deviation from current OCP goals that seek to retain current neighbourhood character; - proposed building heights are a significant deviation from OCP goals; - the site lacks easy access to commercial services, transit, pedestrian, and cycling connections; and - adding the proposed number of units in this neighbourhood is likely to have infrastructure and service demand impacts that affect capital and operating costs over time.
-For example, Fire Hall #2 has already been identified of being in need of relocation and this development would make a new Fire Hall on a more central location an even more pressing need.
+- the site is not a designated priority area; - proposed densities are a significant deviation from current OCP goals that seek to retain current neighbourhood character; - proposed building heights are a significant deviation from OCP goals; - the site lacks easy access to commercial services, transit, pedestrian, and cycling connections; and - adding the proposed number of units in this neighbourhood is likely to have infrastructure and service demand impacts that affect capital and operating costs over time.
+For example, Fire Hall #2 has already been identified as being in need of relocation and this development would make a new Fire Hall in a more central location an even more pressing need.

-Given the intention of these Growth Management policies to focus higher density development in the vicinity of the transit station areas and in well-served locations, staff are concerned that the size and scope of the project undermines the intent of these objectives and policies.
-It raises the question whether a significantly reduced project scope should be pursued.
+Given the intention of Growth Management policies to focus higher density development in the vicinity of the transit station areas and in well-served locations, staff are concerned that the size and scope of the project undermines the intent of these objectives and policies.
+It raises the question of whether a significantly reduced project scope should be pursued.

-- 2. The impact of the form and density of development results in the transformation of the community from a mature, pre-dominantly single family/town house, ground-oriented neighbourhood to a much more urban, apartment tower style, higher density area.
+- 2. The impact of the form and density of development results in the transformation of the community from a mature, predominantly single family/townhouse, ground-oriented neighbourhood to a much more urban, apartment tower style, higher density area.
 Current policies for the Seaview/College Park neighbourhood call for the general retention of existing land use and character.
 The current OCP/zoning already offers the opportunity for a three-fold increase in overall density.
-However, the current proposal would result in a ten-fold increase compared to the existing build out of the site.
-This further illustrates the magnitude of change that would occur with the current proposal. - 3.
-Given the scope and density of the proposed development, and the existing access to the neighbourhood, which is effectively limited to Cecile Drive at Clarke Road and to a lesser extent, Glenayre Drive, traffic access and egress represents a key staff concern for this project as well as for the potential redevelopment of the other multi-family projects in the surrounding neighbourhood.
+However, the current proposal would result in a ten-fold increase compared to the build out possible under the existing zoning.
+This further illustrates the magnitude of the change that would occur with the current proposal. - 3.
+Given the scope and density of the proposed development and the existing access to the neighbourhood, which is effectively limited to Cecile Drive at Clarke Road and to a lesser extent, Glenayre Drive, traffic access and egress represents a key staff concern for this project as well as for the potential redevelopment of the other multi-family project in the surrounding neighbourhood.
 The proposed new road link utilizing Highview Place and the top of Clarke Street requires further detailed review given the existing steep grades and potential impacts on adjacent properties and the wider area. - 4.
-The Preliminary Application incorporated a range of rental housing opportunities at a mix of about one rental to three strata targeting various segments along the housing continuum.
+The Preliminary Application incorporated a range of rental housing opportunities at a mix of about one rental unit to three strata units, targeting various segments along the housing continuum.
 While such a mix is part of a complete community, the number of rental units was not seen as sufficient.

 The proposal to provide 325 below-market rental units is a key component of the application and meets the intention of the City's Rental Replacement Policy by replacing existing rental units at a rate of 1.6:1.
-With the Detailed Application, contrary to staff's advice, the affordable housing component has been reduced with the elimination of market rental housing.
-Nonetheless, a project of this scale with a history of rental housing and a request to amend the OCP, a greater diversity of housing tenure overall is encouraged.
-A market rental component of at least 10% of the total units should be provided and affordable home ownership opportunities should also be considered.
-With these additions, the project can provide for a continuum of housing tenure from below-market rental through to owned strata units.
+With the Detailed Application, contrary to staff's advice, the amount of rental units was reduced by about 225 units.
+In staff's view, an affordable housing component of at least 10% of the total units should be provided and other affordable home ownership opportunities should also be considered.
+With these additions, the project can provide for a continuum of housing tenure form below-market rental through to owned strata units.